GAM-team/GAM/docs/Authorization.md

 * Click Done
 * Click Set Policy

-Do the following to upload the service account key:
+Wait a couple of minutes for the policy updates to complete and then do the following to upload the service account key:
 ```
-gam update sakey
+gam upload sakey
 ```

 ## Authorize GAM to create projects